tinohertlein/timesheet-wizard/docs/05_building_block_view.md

 - **export**: this module is responsible for transforming the model created by `import` by generating an XLSX, PDF or CSV file from that data.
 The XLSX, PDF and CSV files then are stored in some cloud storage, where they are available for a manual download.
-- **shared**: this module contains code that is shared by the two business modules, like e.g. the domain model.
+- **anticorruption**: this module contains code that maps domain model classes of module `import` to domain model classes of module `export`.

 ## Level 3